<drumroll included for dramatic effect>

 - Excel Forum – This is a large forum site.
 If you type “Excel Help” into your web search engine, this site will show up.

 - Ozgrid.com – This is a very robust forum with links to lots of templates.
-Also allows you to post excel tasks for programmers to bid on.
+Also allows you to post excel tasks and services for programmers to bid on.

 - Mr Excel Message Board – I am typing this on a Sunday and there are 1,000 people on his forum.
 Its big